 It’s that time of year again.
 The robins are singing, the trees are full of leaves and the flowers are finally in bloom after the long winter.
-Does this time of year leave you feeling anxious on how you’ll afford the kind of yard that will make you proud?
+Does this time of year leave you feeling anxious on how you’ll afford the improvements to have the kind of yard that will make you proud?
 If so, here are some great tips on how to landscape your yard for less.

 Have a Plan

-Just as you would with any interior renovation, draw out plans of your vision for your yard.
+Just as you would with any interior renovation, draw out plans of your vision and landscaping ideas for your yard (front and backyard).
 Do your homework on what kinds of plants, flowers, and shrubs do best with the lighting you have.
 Design your yard based on the color scheme you want to have and what times of year your plants may bloom.
 Having a clear plan before you get started will help you to avoid losing plants due to inappropriate placement in the yard (meaning having to purchase and plant things all over again).